 Arrive in Lima, the capital and largest city in Peru with 10 million people.

 Get ready for two weeks of eye-opening community service, cultural immersion, and adventure near Machu Picchu.
 Immerse yourself in off-the-beaten-track villages in the Sacred Valley and work alongside the friendly locals on important service projects.
 You will live in home stays and camp in rural villages, and assist on a potable water project under the guidance of community members.
-Come play with local children, mountain bike through Andean peaks, whitewater raft on the Urubamba river, and hike the Incan ruins of Machu Picchu.
+Come play with local children, mountain bike through Andean peaks, explore traditional textile markets, and hike the Incan ruins of Machu Picchu.

 Depart from Miami to Lima, Peru’s capital.
 Upon your arrival you will be met by Rustic Pathways staff and transported to a comfortable hotel in one of Lima’s nicest neighborhoods.
 Those students coming from another Peru program will meet us in the hotel.

 Welcome to your first day in Peru.
 After a continental breakfast it is off to the airport to catch a one hour flight to Cusco, the old Incan capital located high in Andes Mountains.

 Once we arrive in Cusco, we will jump on a private bus and be transported to Pisaq, a small town located in the heart of the famous Sacred Valley.
 In Pisaq we will be staying a step away from the city plaza which on most days hosts one of the most colorful handicraft markets in the region.

 After breakfast, you will board a bus and descend into the valley toward the bustling hub city of Urubamba.
 Once in Urubamba you will have the opportunity to visit an ancient Incan villa, explore the local market, and take pictures in main plaza.
 During a buffet lunch, you will likely meet up with the provincial mayor and other government officials that make this service project so successful.